folke/neodev.nvim/README.md

 * [x] `vim.fn` functions are currently not part of the EmmyLua library since no message pack files are generated.
 Implemented using vim-lsp
 * function return types are always `any`, since that information is missing

+## ⭐ Acknowledgment

+* docs for options and functions are based on the work of [vim-lsp](https://github.com/prabirshrestha/vim-lsp)